csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

 Allison Smith: Write consesnt form, create instructions, create instruction script to read for subjects, and execute testing.

 Tianyu Wu: Write consesnt form, create instructions, and prepare for testing.

+# Meeting Times
+Our group meets every Friday afternoon for one hour at 2pm.
+We communicate everyday in our Teams group.